mapbox/vector-tile-query/README.md

 ### multiQuery(dataArr,options,callback)

-Given a set of "tile objects", asynchronously query (using `queryTile`) and return sorted values (based on input order / input point ids).
+Helper function to asynchronously query (using `queryTile` (given a set of "tile objects") and return sorted values (based on input order / input point ids).

 #### Input